 GEID System Info

-The District's principal source of water is Kelowna Creek watershed, which lies east of the Kelowna Airport.
+Until 2014, the District's principal source of water was Kelowna Creek watershed, which lies east of the Kelowna Airport.
 Water from snow melt during spring run off is stored behind dams at Postill, Moore, and South Lakes.
-This water is subsequently released into Mill Creek and then diverted to the Ellison area or the McKinley Reservoir, as required.
+This water is subsequently released into Mill Creek and then diverted to the Ellison area.
 GEID also operates five wells located in various areas of the District to supplement the surface water supply.
 All water is treated with chlorine and the mountain source water is also run through screens.
 Water is released into the distribution system as demand dictates.

 The primary objective of all purveyors is to provide drinking water that is safe, palatable and aesthetically pleasing.